 Serve as a starter or with bread, roti or plain rice.

-- ½ tsp cumin/ jeera or 1 strand of mace / javitri
+- ½ teaspoon cumin or jeera or 1 strand of mace / javitri

-- 1 to 2 tbsp oil (prefer olive oil)
+- 1 to 2 tablespoon oil (prefer olive oil or butte)

 - 5 large garlic cloves or minced(if using small, use more)

-- 5 red chilies or chilli powder as needed
+- 5 dried red chilies or chilli powder as needed (less spicy variety)

 - salt to taste